AnojanS/Bulls-and-Cows/README.md

 By including classes, maps, loops, enumerations, libraries, a header file and other fundamentals, this game proved to be a solid intro to C++.

-Program is coded under Unreal coding standards (int32, FString, FText, etc) as an introduction to coding with the Unreal game engine.
+Program is coded under Unreal coding standards (int32, FString, FText, etc) as practice for coding with the Unreal game engine.